embod/agarium-mould/README.md

 python run.py -p [YOUR API KEY] -a [YOUR AGENT ID]
 ```

-Once the agent is running you can view it's progress on the andromeda view page [here](https://app.embod.ai/andromeda/view)
+Once the agent is running you can view it's progress on the agarium view page [here](https://app.embod.ai/agarium/view)

 You can also see the other agents that it is competing against here too!